atomjoy/xampp/README.md

-# Use Custom Domain Instead of localhost in XAMPP
+# How to add a domain in Xampp with SSL on localhost

-Xampp local domain example.org virtualhost with SSL for apache and Laravel.
+Xampp virtual hosts for your domain or subdomain with SSL on Apache2 and Laravel.

 ## Windows add local host for example.org domain